 To be honest, we should assume that this is not a fight anymore, but only a scientific dichotomy that is leading us to a better understanding of exercise physiology, metabolism, and nutrition, while giving us the best of each side scientists.
 Although the reasons and arguments used to defend each tendency are quite different between them, both have a final common goal: to improve athletes´ metabolic efficiency and their capacity to optimize sport performance.
 And this, my dear lector, can be traduced into improving the so-called, and so much appreciated Metabolic Flexibility.

-First of all, I want to clarify that it all depends on the context of each athlete and sport discipline, so for being more specific, in my conclusions and arguments, I am going to be based on professional cycling performance (endurance sport), as this is my real work field.
+First of all, I want to clarify that it all depends on each athlete and sport discipline´s context, so to avoid misunderstandings in my conclusions and arguments, they are going to be focused on professional cycling performance (endurance sport), as this is the field I work in.

 Let´s start now analyzing the graphic below (infographic) where you can see a comparative of Fat Oxidation curves between High Fat Low Carbohydrate (HFLC) and High Carbohydrate Low Fat (HCLF) athletes.
-The curve is based on different data extracted from the currently available literature and my own work with professional cyclists.
+The curve is based on different data extracted from the currently available literature and my own testing with world tour professional cyclists.

 It is well understood that chronic HFLC diets can increase Fat Oxidation to very high rates that can´t be reached with HCLF diets.
-Interesting data from Volek et al. (2015) showed peak oxidation rates close to 1.54 g/min in ultrarunners adapted to an HFLC diet, which was a 2.3-fold higher than in the HCLF group.
-Moreover, Prins et al. (2019) registered peak rates of fat oxidation around 1.26 g/min in male athletes after 6 weeks of HFLC diet, which represented a 63% higher than those measured on the HCLF diet group.
-Similar results were obtained recently by Burke et al. (2017) in the famous Super-Nova project, although this work was criticized (unfairly, maybe) because of the short adaptation time to the diet they used (3 weeks).
+Interesting data from Volek et al. (2015) showed peak oxidation rates close to 1.54 g/min in ultrarunners (higher fat oxidation rates are supposed while runnnig) adapted to a HFLC diet, which was a 2.3-fold higher than in the HCLF group.
+Moreover, Prins et al. (2019) registered peak rates of fat oxidation around 1.26 g/min in male athletes (again, runners) after 6 weeks of HFLC diet, which represented a 63% higher than those measured on the HCLF diet group.
+Similar results were obtained recently by Burke et al. (2017) in the famous Super-Nova project (race walkers), although this work was criticized (unfairly, maybe) because of the short adaptation time to the diet they used (3 weeks).

 In this sense, there is one thing that we can conclude clearly from these interesting researches in the field: higher oxidation (peak and mean) rates can be reached with an HFLC diet, comparing with HCLF.